Comparison of Dietary and Exercise Recommendations on Both Sides of the Atlantic

 - Arnett DK, Blumenthal RS, Albert MA, et al. 2019 ACC/AHA guideline on the primary prevention of cardiovascular disease: a report of the American College of Cardiology/American Heart Association task force on clinical practice guidelines.
 Circulation 2019;140:e596-e646.

 - Quader ZS, Zhao L, Gillespie C, et al. Sodium intake among persons aged ≥2 years—United States, 2013–2014.
 MMWR Morb Mortal Wkly Rep 2017;66:324-38.

 - Estruch R, Ros E, Salas-Salvadó J, et al. Primary prevention of cardiovascular disease with a Mediterranean diet supplemented with extra- irgin olive oil or nuts.
 N Engl J Med 2018;378:e34.

 - Mach F, Baigent C, Catapano AL, et al. 2019 ESC/EAS Guidelines for the management of dyslipidaemias: lipid modification to reduce cardiovascular risk: the task force for the management of dyslipidaemias of the European Society of Cardiology (ESC) and European Atherosclerosis Society (EAS).
 Eur Heart J 2019;41:111-88.

-Keywords: Dyslipidemias, Walking, Jogging, Sedentary Lifestyle, Metabolic Equivalent, Blood Pressure, American Heart Association, Swimming, Weight Loss, Diabetes Mellitus, Type 2, Cardiovascular Diseases, Wakefulness, Physical Fitness, Vegetables, Fats, Unsaturated, Fabaceae, Sodium, Phytosterols, Vitamins, Nuts, Diet, Mediterranean, Fruit, Life Style
+Keywords: Dyslipidemias, Walking, Jogging, Sedentary Behavior, Metabolic Equivalent, Blood Pressure, American Heart Association, Swimming, Weight Loss, Diabetes Mellitus, Type 2, Cardiovascular Diseases, Wakefulness, Physical Fitness, Vegetables, Fats, Unsaturated, Fabaceae, Sodium, Phytosterols, Vitamins, Nuts, Diet, Mediterranean, Fruit, Life Style

 < Back to Listings